Loeffler slams 'pathological liar' Ossoff over false claim she campaigned with White supremacist

 WARNOCK, OSSOFF LEVEL MISLEADING CLAIMS THAT LOEFFLER IS 'CAMPAIGNING WITH A KLANSMAN'

-Ossoff, who is challenging Sen. David Perdue, R-Ga., in one of the two Georgia Senate runoffs, made the remark about Loeffler during an interview with Fox News on Tuesday, and he tweeted out the clip afterwards.
-It was viewed more than 5 million times as of Wednesday afternoon; however, as of Thursday evening, the tweet had been deleted.
+Ossoff, who is challenging Sen. David Perdue, R-Ga., in one of the two Georgia Senate runoffs, made the remark about Loeffler during an interview with Fox News on Wedneday, and he tweeted out the clip afterwards.
+It was viewed more than 5 million times as of Thursday afternoon; however, as of Thursday evening, the tweet had been deleted.

 PERDUE: LOEFFLER AND I ARE 'LAST LINE OF DEFENSE' AGAINST SOCIALIST TAKEOVER OF CONGRESS'